-Sunday April 22: Vienna’s musical heritage – Performance IV
+Sunday April 22: Vienna’s Musical Heritage – Gewandhausorchestra Leipzig

 Vienna is a city with an impressive musical legacy.
 Mozart, Haydn, Beethoven, Schubert, Brahms and Mahler are among the celebrated composers who lived and worked here.
 Today, our guided tour starts at Pasqualati House, where Beethoven lived on different occasions over a period of about eight years.
 Several of his most important works were composed here, including the Seventh Symphony.
 We continue on to the outskirts of the city where Franz Schubert was born.
 The modest apartment presents an impressive account of his musical development, his circle of friends and the stages of his short life.
 From here we drive to the village of Heiligenstadt where the young Beethoven wrote the so-called ‘Heiligenstadt Testament’ in which he admits his despair at his growing deafness.
 Finally, we visit Grinzing cemetery where Gustav Mahler is buried next to his favourite daughter Maria, who died when she was just four years old.
-We return to Vienna with time to rest before our included performance by the renowned Gewandhausorchestra Leipzig.
+We return to Vienna with time to rest before our concert by the Gewandhausorchestra Leipzig with American-Israeli pianist Yefim Bronfman, under the musical leadership of Andris Nelsons.
 Overnight Vienna (B)

 Program: works by Beethoven and Brahms

 Performers: Gewandhausorchestra Leipzig, Andris Nelsons (conductor), Yefim Bronfman (piano)